beejjorgensen/bgc/src/bgc_part_0600_strings.md

 A `NUL` character can be written in C code as `\0`, though you don't often have to do this.

-When you include a constant string in your code, the `NUL` character is automatically, implicitly included.
+When you include a string in double quotes in your code, the `NUL` character is automatically, implicitly included.

 ``` {.c}
 char *s = "Hello!";  // Actually "Hello!\0" behind the scenes